TWBug/GoldCardHenge/content/why-taiwan/how-to-choose-professional-networking-events-in-taipei.en.md

 Startboard - Hosts regular bilingual events regarding immigration issues, starting up as a foreign company and how to enter local incubators.
 Provides visa, legal, patent, and other services to entrepreneurs focused on ASEAN, India, and Taiwan.

 Women Who Code Taipei - Events centered around promoting women are proportionally represented as technical leaders, executives, founders, VCs, board members, and software engineers.
-Regular events in both English and Chinese
+Regular events in both English and Chinese.

+## Chambers of Commerce

+Taipei has a variety of foreign Chambers of Commerce that are extremely active in terms of events - ranging from workshops to seminars to networking happy hours.
+Keep up to date with their annual schedules.
+Please note that some events may be members only.
+These are the most active chambers:

+American

+Australia and New Zealand

+British

+Canadian

+European

+French (CCIFT)

+German (AHK)

+Hopefully connecting with these groups and organizations will get you on your way to networking with the people you want to meet in Taiwan!